Desperationis/tales-of-linux/CustomLiveCD.md

 Now it's time to see this in action.

 ## Customizing Ubuntu 20.04 LiveCD
+These are instructions on modifying an Ubuntu 20.04 Live CD ISO based on [[this post]](https://help.ubuntu.com/community/LiveCDCustomization) from Ubuntu.
+There are some things I have discarded (due to 20.04 not needing them) and some things I have changed.

 **1. Install required tools** ``sudo apt install squashfs-tools xorriso``

 **2. Mount Live CD ISO**